In spring 2019 Highbury Corner will change to two-way traffic. Here's how your journey could be affected if you are travelling in the area:

-Buses travelling through Highbury Corner may experience delays while works are in place.
+Buses travelling through Highbury Corner may be delayed while works are in place.
 This could affect routes 4, 19, 30, 43, 263, 271, 393, N19, N41, and N277.

-Please allow more time for your journey, or if possible, consider travelling outside of peak periods.
+Please allow more time for your journey or, if possible, consider travelling outside of peak periods.

 The improvements, which include removing the roundabout, creating a two-way traffic system and introducing segregated cycle lanes, are designed to make walking and cycling in the area safer and more convenient.